aFarkas/lazysizes/plugins/bgset/README.md

 </div>
 ```

 The bgset also supports art direction through multiple media query sets.
-To use this feature each set has to be separated using the ``" | "`` signs and the media query has to be added at end of the set inside of square bracket.
+To use this feature each set has to be separated using the ``" | "`` signs and the media query has to be added at the end of the set inside of square brackets.

 Also the ``customMedia`` option can be used to separate the media queries implementation from the markup.